• Skip to main content

 Caramels – Save time by purchasing caramel bits instead of individually-wrapped caramels.

-How To Make Candy Bar Fudge
+How to Make Homemade Snickers Fudge

 Bowl of chocolate chips with peanut butter on top.